roknrollr/my-portfolio/README.md

 # Betsy Adams' portfolio

-This is my basic AF portfolio, you nut.
+This is my fake portfolio.
 It uses AWS and ReactJS.

 ## Technologies Used